peternjorogej/My/README.md

 ## The Future?
 - Proper implementation of array types
+- Type casting from `object` type to user defined types
+- Importing files (compiled or not)
 - Const-correctness
 - Better string management
 - More functionality (builtin functions etc)